nucypher/nucypher/docs/source/support/faq.rst

 Q: How long is a period?
 ~~~~~~~~~~~~~~~~~~~~~~~~

-1 period is 24 hours.
-Periods begin at midnight UTC.
+1 period is 7 days, and periods start at midnight UTC.

 Using the Network